A Positive Customer Service Experience: Approaches and Techniques

 Think of it this way, customer service is the way you treat the people who support your company, and the perception they get of your customer service is what will bring them back, or deter them.
 We know that customer service isn’t always easy though, often times you’re dealing with a customer’s problem, or dissatisfaction.

 Providing customer service over the phone can be difficult because you’re missing a critical element of communication, body language.
-According to research done by Albert Mehrabian – when it comes to emotional discussions, only about 7% of the speakers emotions is conveyed through words, while 38% of meaning is conveyed by tone, and 55% is told through body language.
+According to research done by Albert Mehrabian – when it comes to emotional discussions, only about seven per cent of the speaker’s emotions is conveyed through words, while 38 per cent of meaning is conveyed by tone, and 55 per cent is told through body language.
 This means that we have to be very effective with what we say, and how we sound when communicating telephonically.

 Let’s go through some techniques that can help us provide a great customer service experience over the phone.